Understanding Vulnerability, Asset and Risk Meter Scoring

 Red 670-1000

 The way the default asset score is calculated is to look at the highest scored vulnerability and multiply it by the asset priority.
 Asset Priority is set to 10 by default but is adjustable per asset.
-For more information regarding Asset Priority, please see the below article or discuss with your CX team.
+For more information regarding Asset Priority, refer to the Asset Prioritization In Cisco Vulnerability Management article or discuss with your CX team.

 Highest Vuln Score